khairulanas/khairulanas/README.md

 - 🎯 Working on flutter.
-- 🦄 Learning NodeJS and clean code.
+- 🦄 Learning NodeJS, UI/UX and clean code.
-- 🦉 Ask Me anything about flutter, UI/UX or Anime.
+- 🦉 Ask Me anything about flutter, mobile legend or Anime.
 - 👽 Do you believe Alien exist?